turuluu/clima/README.md

 ## Truncated error printing

-This feature rose as an opinionated option, and I admit, it should be something the user could bypass.
-Even though I have used python for a few years professionally, I am still not satisfied with its error printing.
+This feature rose as an opinionated option and should be something the user could bypass (wip).
 When raising exceptions, Clima truncates the error lists and tries to provide a more readable version of the "first" point of failure.
-The whole traceback is written into a logfile `exception_traceback.log` to examine if the truncated output provides insufficient information.
+The whole traceback is written into a logfile `exception.log` to examine if the truncated output provides insufficient information.

 Note: When running the examples, the `exception_traceback.log` file will be written inside the `examples` directory

     Error (full trace in exception.log):

     traceback_example.py:7   ::  lumberjack()            :  self.bright_side_of_death()  =>
-    traceback_example.py:12  ::  bright_side_of_death()  :  return tuple()[0]            =>  IndexError
+    traceback_example.py:12  ::  bright_side_of_life()   :  return tuple()[0]            =>  IndexError

     IndexError: tuple index out of range